Brief knowledge base

 Manual tests and DNS

-A practical baseline is to run at least three test windows: a fast one-minute check, a medium 30-minute run, and an overnight 6-8 hour run.
-Real problems almost always show up over longer periods.
+Ideally — three test windows: a quick one-minute test, a medium 30-minute test, and a long 6–8 hour test.
+Real problems almost always surface over longer periods.

 The full guide also covers proxy judge validation and DNSBL/RBL verification.